-At 30 weeks pregnant, the last thing I expected to happen was to have my waters break.
-The pregnancy has been a little up and down due to the presence of Group B Strep but as this was known about and I was monitoring myself for any changes I just assumed everything would be ok up until the day that labour would start.
+At 30 weeks pregnant, the last thing I expected to happen was to have my waters breaking this early.
+The pregnancy has been a little up and down due to the presence of Group B Strep but as this was known about and I was monitoring myself for any changes I just assumed everything would be ok up until my due date.

 PMS or pre-menstrual syndrome is a term we have all heard since puberty but do you really know how deep the effects can go?
-Most people joke about PMS making a woman cranky just before her period and to be completely honest this is all I ever thought it meant too.
+Most people joke about PMS making someone cranky just before their period and to be completely honest this is all I ever thought it meant too.
 How wrong I was… Continue reading “PMS:The Monthly Battle”